 Jump toUpdate content

-Hosting your own GitHub runner on a Virtual Instance
+Hosting your own GitHub runner on an Instance

 GitHub Actions is a flexible tool that makes it easy to automate all your software workflows.
 It provides you with an integrated CI/CD that automates nearly anything related to your repository.

-GitHub provides a limited range of free resources to build your applications through GitHub Actions and professional developers can reach their limits quickly.
-Besides, teams working on professional projects tend to prefer having full control over their build environment.
-GitHub provides the possibility to execute runners on self-managed compute instances.
+GitHub provides a limited range of free resources to build your applications through GitHub Actions, and professional developers can reach these limits quickly.
+Teams working on professional projects may also prefer to have complete control over their build environment.
+GitHub provides the possibility to execute runners on self-managed Instances.
 A runner is an application that runs a job from a GitHub Actions workflow.

-In this tutorial, you will learn how to set up a GitHub Actions runner on a Scaleway Elements Virtual Instance to automatize the workflow of your projects.
-For demanding workloads and best performances, the use of General Purpose instances is recommended.
+In this tutorial, you learn how to set up a GitHub Actions runner on a Scaleway Instance to automatize the workflow of your projects.
+For demanding workloads and best performances, the use of General Purpose Instances is recommended.